Learn how passive activity loss limitations restrict rental deductions, plus exceptions like the $25K allowance and real estate professional rules.

-The IRS allows those that are deemed to be “real estate professionals” to take more or less unlimited deductions against their income – and not just their real estate income.
+The IRS allows those who are deemed to be “real estate professionals” to take more or less unlimited deductions against their income – and not just their real estate income.
 However, qualifying as a real estate professional isn’t as easy as having or managing a few rental properties.

 According to IRS Topic No. 425, “material participation” is involvement in the operation of a trade or business activity on a “regular, continuous, and substantial basis.”
-Meaning, even if you’re a real estate professional by day, if you own rentals but have a property manager you won’t qualify.
+Meaning, even if you’re a real estate professional by day, if you own rentals but have a property manager, you won’t qualify.

 If one spouse meets the 750-hour test, both spouses can combine their time spent on rental properties for material participation purposes.
 Consequently, losses can be offset against the income of either spouse.
 This strategy is particularly advantageous for couples in which one spouse is involved in a real estate trade or business, works part-time, or is primarily engaged in investment activities rather than other employment.